Ushi-oni: Ehime Prefecture

 Another theory is that the ushi-oni that infested Ehime Prefecture had the head of an ox and the body of a whale.
 Despite being legends under the same name of "ushi-oni", they have remarkable variety in appearance, which has led the yōkai researcher Bintarō Yamaguchi to state that large monsters that come from the sea may all have been called ushi-oni.

-In the Uwajima Domain, the shrine, Warei-jinja, built on the occasion of a house strife called the Warei Sōdō, holds something called the Ushi-oni Festival on July 23 and 24.
+In the Uwajima Domain, the shrine, Warei-jinja, built on the occasion of a house strife called the Warei Sōdō, holds the Ushi-oni Festival on July 23 and 24.
 Something like the dragon dancers at a Chinese New Year celebration, this ushi-oni is represented with a huge, multiple-person costume with a cloth body and a carved, painted head held upon a pole.
 It has an oni-like head, a long neck, and the body of an ox.
 The body is either red or brown with shaggy hair similar to the coat of a yak.
-A short sword replaces its tail, and it is thought to drive away evil spirits.
+A short sword replaces its tail.

 Tsubaki root theory

-There is the theory that the ushi-oni is actually an aged tsubaki root.
+There is a theory that the ushi-oni is actually an aged tsubaki root.
 There are legends in Japan that divine spirits dwell in Tsubaki, so there is the interpretation that the ushi-oni is an incarnation of this spirit, and there are customs where they are honored for warding off evil spirits.
 Also, tsubaki has been viewed as a special, holy flower that grows in sanctuaries in the final reaches of capes and shores, and since tsubaki flowers bloom at the boundaries, there is the theory that this expresses the place where ushi-oni appear.
 Both the accompanying nure-onna and the ushi-oni appear from the shores, and do not come from anywhere else.